GDP in Indonesia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Indonesian tetail sales in January expanded 6.3% over the same month last year, according to Bank Indonesia’s Retail Sales Survey (RSS).
+Indonesian retail sales in March expanded 4.2% over the same month last year, according to Bank Indonesia’s Retail Sales Survey (RSS).

-Indonesia’s trade surplus widened in February as export growth remained robust.
+Indonesia´s trade surplus widened in April as export growth continued to surge.

-In February, consumer prices rose 0.23% compared to the previous month, which was below January’s 0.97% increase.
+In April, consumer prices in Indonesia increased 0.09% compared to the previous month, which contrasted March’s 0.02% decrease.